 Towards Scalable Automated Alignment of LLMs: A Survey

 The rapid advancements in LLMs have significantly reshaped artificial intelligence.
 One of the most pressing challenges in this evolution is ensuring that the behaviors of LLMs are aligned with human values and intentions.
 The traditional approach, which heavily relies on human annotation, is becoming increasingly impractical due to the high costs and scalability issues.
-The paper, "Towards Scalable Automated Alignment of LLMs: A Survey," methodically reviews the latest methods for scalable, automated alignment of LLMs, categorizing them based on their sources of alignment signals and delving into their mechanisms and future prospects.
+The paper, "Towards Scalable Automated Alignment of LLMs: A Survey," methodically reviews the latest methods for scalable, automated alignment of LLMs, categorizing them based on their sources of alignment signals and exploring their mechanisms and future prospects.

 Alignment through Inductive Bias